cassmastern/lers-sandbox/docs/sec_freeform/ai-accessibility.md

-# Toward AI-Augmented Accessibility — A Technical Daydream
+# AI-Augmented Accessibility — A Technical Daydream

 > While developing this site, it occurred to me that while we’ve made great strides in techcomm automation — reproducibility, modularity, re-use, etc. — we’re still leaving some readers behind.
 Sightless users, in particular, often encounter diagrams that are visually rich but semantically opaque.